 In the face of the perceived dysfunction at the national and international levels when it comes to large issues like immigration, inequality and climate, citizen leaders on all continents have turned to community solutions.
-And philanthropists—once obsessed with scale -- have increasingly embraced a “new localism,” a phrase coined by Brookings scholar Bruce Katz.
+And philanthropists—once obsessed with scale— have increasingly embraced a “new localism,” a phrase coined by Brookings scholar Bruce Katz.
 They complement their “big bets” with a focus on localities where collaborative problem solving is most visible; the opportunity and need for cross-sector engagement is most apparent; and the reality of mutual dependence is inescapable.
 Scholars, remarkable civil society actors and philanthropists will share stories of what has worked and what has not—and seek to learn from one another.